-HI, TEENS!
-Hello, counselors and teachers!
-The Pongo Teen Writing Project is a volunteer, nonprofit program for teens who are on the streets, in jail, or in other ways leading difficult lives.
-We love to help young people express themselves through poetry, especially teens who have never written before.
-(And we want to share our teaching techniques with caring adults.)
-This site is dedicated to our authors!
+The Pongo Publishing Teen Writing Project is a volunteer, nonprofit effort with Seattle teens who are in jail, on the streets, or in other ways leading difficult lives.
+We help these young people express themselves through poetry and other forms of writing and publish annual anthologies of their work.
+This site is dedicated to them.

 Pongo is place to express yourself